A Message from the Executive Director

 What will happen to the Building?

-The property at 230 Vine Street will go up for sales with a local brokerage and the proceeds will be invested as a flexible source of creative capital.
+The property at 230 Vine Street will go up for sale with a local brokerage and the proceeds will be invested as a source of creative capital.
 The future use of the building will be in the hands of the next owner.
-They may choose to operate it as a theater venue or they may have other plans.

 Will the Bride still have shows?